henri-tremblay/henri.github.io/_posts/2015-05-17-finish-migrating-objenesis-to-github.md

 requests are awesome.
 The website is also a GitHub page.
 Part of the documentation is on Google Code wiki, the binaries are on Google Code as well as the issue tracker.

-Google being nice folks, they used to provide a [nice way](https://code.google.com/export-to-github) to migrate everything to GitHub.
+Google being nice folks, they used to provide a nice way (https://code.google.com/export-to-github, now down) to migrate everything to GitHub.
 But I couldn't use that because

 * I don't want the project to end up in `henri-tremblay/objenesis`.
 I want it where it is now, in the